I’m here to tell you that there’s no perfect way to raise chickens. Let us talk about supplemental lighting, heat, feeding, and more.

 - As mentioned before, I am pro sand in the coop and run.
 Although I realize there are risks (equal to any other bedding choice) I feel the maintenance is easier with sand than other choices.

 - I ferment organic feed in the warmer months because I can control the fermenting process easier with warmer temperatures.
-I use dry feed in the winter and chose organic feed purely for the benefit of selling eggs.
-An organic label helps to sell.
+I use the dry feed in the winter and chose organic feed purely to help sell eggs.

 Are my methods the best?
 Maybe so and maybe not, but it works for me.
 I think that is the whole point of this article.
 Any choice is just that, it’s a choice.
 Who’s to say what is right and wrong?
 You can find reputable sources to back whatever you decide.